 - Should not be longer than 5 minutes.

-- Japan: Intellectual properties (IP) such as copyrighted songs, musical scores, and lyrics are managed by music copyright management organizations such as JASRAC.
-In the event that copyright materials owned by copyright management organizations are used in violation of IP rights and Amazon.co.jp is charged license fees from these organizations, Amazon shall be entitled to claim any damages and reimbursement of costs incurred against the associated advertiser/agency.
+- Japan: In the event that copyright materials owned by copyright management organizations are used in violation of IP rights and Amazon.co.jp is charged license fees from these organizations, Amazon shall be entitled to claim any damages and reimbursement of costs incurred against the associated advertiser/agency.

-- UAE: Images of alcohol and alcohol consumption is prohibited.
+- Saudi Arabia and United Arab Emirates: Images of alcohol and alcohol consumption are not permitted.

 4.2 Brand logo guidelines

 We require the presence of your brand logo in your Store so that customers can identify you as the advertiser.
 As the brand logo may also be used for different ad formats it is important that your logo meets the below guidelines.

 The logo must be your brand’s registered logo and not of the brand you are promoting, unless you have the legal right to use the promoted brands logo.
 Brand Logos must:

 - Fill the entire image or be on a white or transparent background